 Figure 4-3 through Figure 4-5 show different single rackmount Origin2000 configurations.
-The single rackmount has either one or two module systems.
-Table 4-1 and Table 4-2 summarizes the range of hardware components that can be supported by either a one or two-module configuration.
+The single rackmount systems have either one or two modules.
+Table 4-1 and Table 4-2 summarize the range of hardware components that can be supported by either a one or two-module configuration.